PrincetonUniversity/installing_R_packages/README.md

 $ rstudio
 ```

-On Mac you should have XQuartz installed while on Windows you need Xming and PUTTy or MobaXterm.
+On Mac you should have XQuartz installed while on Windows you need Xming and PuTTY or MobaXterm.
 Visit the <a href="https://princeton.service-now.com/snap?id=kb_article&sys_id=ea2a27064f9ca20018ddd48e5210c771">OIT Tech Clinic</a> for help with installing this software.

 ## Optimizing Performance